AlgyJr/ios_guides/Network-Programming.md

 })
 ```

-## Example: Making a GET and parsing a JSON response
+## Making a GET and parsing a JSON response
 In order to provide you with the flavor of each of the major ways of
 making network requests we discussed above, we'll go through an example of each one.